-TaintCheck [15] represents another type of dynamic techniques that are relevant.
-Our technique can be considered as a generalization of TaintCheck.
-More specifically, TaintCheck uses one bit to color program execution as input-relevant or input-irrelevant.
+Taint-Check [16] represents another type of dynamic techniques that are relevant.
+Our technique can be considered as a generalization of taint-check.
+More specifically, Taint-Check uses one bit to color program execution as input-relevant or input-irrelevant.
 By contrast, we "taint" each program execution point with a set of relevant input values.
 Our scenario is more challenging because sets may have various numbers of elements, with the upper bound of the universal set of inputs.
-Furthermore, TaintCheck is proposed as an online technique to detect attacks on the fly.
-Reducing runtime overhead is its major concern.
-This is also true for other dynamic techniques such as control flow integrity checking [16] and data flow integrity checking [17].
-Our technique aims to generate evidence off-line.
+Furthermore, taint-check is proposed as an online technique with the goal of detecting attacks on the fly.
+Hence, reducing runtime overhead is its major concern.
+This is also true for other dynamic techniques such as control flow integrity checking tools [15, 17, 18] and data flow integrity checking [19].
+Our technique aims to generate evidence off-line by analyzing program execution.

-7 Conclusions
+8 Conclusions

 In this paper, we propose a data lineage tracing based dynamic approach to generate evidence for remote exploitable vulnerabilities in software.
-More specifically, it associates an execution point suspect with a set of input bytes, whose values are then mutated offline to generate an exploit (evidence).
-Our approach delivers both efficiency and effectiveness.
+The approach is highly automated and delivers both efficiency and effectiveness.
 Using our system, we are able to reproduce exploits for all the known vulnerabilities we studied.
 We also successfully identified and convicted a number of new vulnerabilities, which were all promptly confirmed by the developers.
 Our evaluation also shows that the system has reasonable overhead for the scenario of offline diagnosis.